-Victims are not required to file a complaint but are encouraged to do so.
-Regardless if a victim chooses to report sexual harassment or sexual violence, reasonable available accommodations or supportive measures will be provided to the victim upon request.
+Victims are not required to file a complaint, but they are encouraged to do so.
+Regardless of if a victim chooses to report sexual harassment or sexual violence, reasonable available accommodations or supportive measures will be provided to the victim upon request.

 In addition to or instead of filing a criminal complaint, students or employees who feel they have been a victim of sexual harassment or sexual violence have the right to file a complaint with MedQuest College at any time, even if the police concluded there is not sufficient evidence for a criminal charge.
-When a student or employee reports to MedQuest College that he/she has been a victim of dating violence, domestic violence, sexual assault or stalking, whether the offense occurred on or off campus, MedQuest College will provide him/her with a written explanation of his/her rights and options.
+When a student or employee reports to MedQuest College that he/she has been a victim of dating violence, domestic violence, sexual assault, or stalking, (regardless whether the offense occurred on or off campus), MedQuest College will provide him/her with a written explanation of his/her rights and options.

-Any person may report sex discrimination, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by e-mail, using the contact information listed for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator receiving the person's verbal or written report.
-Such a report may be made at any time, including during non-business hours, by using the telephone number or e-mail address, or by mail to the office address, listed for the Title IX Coordinator.
+Any person may report sex discrimination, including sexual harassment, in person, by mail, by telephone, or by e-mail, using the contact information listed for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator receiving the person's verbal or written report.
+Such a report may be made at any time (including during non-business hours) by using the telephone number or e-mail address, or by mail to the office address, listed for the Title IX Coordinator.
 Title IX Coordinators will contact local law officials, if deemed necessary.

-MedQuest College will respond promptly to any Title IX sexual harassment in a manner that is not deliberately indifferent, which means in a way that is not clearly unreasonable in the light of the known circumstances.

-In the event that a sexual offense occurs and the complainant wishes to report, the following procedures will be carried out:
+MedQuest College will respond promptly to any Title IX sexual harassment reports in a manner that is not deliberately indifferent, which means in a way that is not clearly unreasonable in the light of the known circumstances.
+If a sexual offense occurs, and the complainant wishes to report, the following procedures will be carried out:

 - 1. It is crucial to preserve evidence of the alleged criminal offense.
-Therefore, MedQuest College officials will immediately coordinate the transportation of victims to a local healthcare facility for examination, if necessary.
+Therefore, MedQuest College officials will immediately coordinate the transportation of victim(s) to a local healthcare facility for examination, if necessary.
 Law officials may also be contacted to complete the investigation. - 2.
 The Title IX Coordinator will promptly contact the complainant to discuss the availability of supportive measures, consider the complainant's wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint. - 3.
 The Title IX Coordinator will inform the complainant of the initiation of an investigation prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the College's response to the incident.
-The Title IX Coordinator will remain mindful of the complainant's well-being and will take ongoing steps to protect the complainant from retaliation or harm, and work with the victim to create a safety plan.

-4. Retaliation against the complainant or respondent, whether by students, employees or third parties, will not be tolerated.
+The Title IX Coordinator will remain mindful of the complainant's well-being and will take ongoing steps to protect the complainant from retaliation or harm, and work with the victim to create a safety plan. - 4.
+Retaliation against the complainant or respondent, whether by students, employees or third parties, will not be tolerated.